Newlyn: History

 In 1851 Newlyn became the separate ecclesiastical parish of Newlyn St Peter.
 The church of St Peter was built in the Early English style in 1859–66.
 The interior is embellished with various works of art including the altarpiece and a statue of the Madonna and Child (by the then vicar the Rev. Allan G. Wyon).
 "The ensemble is an outstanding example of Anglo-Catholic embellishment of the period [1936–55]" (Peter Beacham).
 Father Wyon was the vicar from 1936 until his retirement in 1955.
-There is a Cornish cross by the road near the churchyard; it was found at Trereiffe about 1870 and much later placed near the church by the Rev. W. S. Lach-Szyrma.
+There is a Cornish cross by the road near the churchyard; it was found at Trereife about 1870 and much later placed near the church by the Rev. W. S. Lach-Szyrma.

 In the 1880s a number of artists moved to the town and formed an artists' colony.
 The painters of Newlyn came to be known as the Newlyn School.

-In 1896 Newlyn was the scene of the Newlyn riots following protests over the landing of fish on a Sunday by fishermen from the North of England, the local Cornish fishermen being members of the Methodist church and as such strong supporters of sabbatarianism.
+In 1896 Newlyn was the scene of the Newlyn riots following protests over the landing of fish on a Sunday by fishermen from the north of England, the local Cornish fishermen being members of the Methodist church and as such strong supporters of sabbatarianism.